-Private W POWELL LINES
+248005 Private WILLIAM POWELL LINES

-248005, 1st/5th Bn, Durham Light Infantry.
+1/5th Battalion, Durham Light Infantry.

-who died, aged 32, on the 14th August 1917.
+Killed in action, age 32, on the 14th August 1917.

-Son of William and Annie Lines, of 41 Park St, Skelton-in-Cleveland, N Yorks.
+of 41 Park St, Skelton-in-Cleveland, N Yorks.

 8km South of Arras.

-At the census of 1901 Powell Lines, aged 14, was living at 41 Park St and had been born in Skelton.
+1901.
+William, aged 14, was living at the Shop, 41 Park St. He had been born in Skelton.

 The 1/5th Bn, Durham Light Infantry were formed in Stockton on Tees in August 1914.

-They were attached to the 151st Brigade, 50th Division. (as were the local 4th Yorks Bn.)
+They were attached to the 151st Brigade, 50th Division.

 William's Medal Card shows that he was not awarded the 1914/15 Star.